hollyschinsky/todos-app-pwa/lesson5.md

 ---

 ## Overview
 It's a well-known fact that Apple currently does not support service workers on iOS.
-There's nothing much we can do about this for the browser side of things, however we can do something to add support to our PhoneGap app.
-There's a plugin available to polyfill the service worker support on iOS called [phonegap-plugin-service-worker](https://github.com/phonegap/phonegap-plugin-service-worker)
+There's nothing much we can do about that when running our apps in the device browser on iOS, however, with Cordova/PhoneGap we have the ability to access native device features via plugins and essentially polyfill the service worker code natively.

+There's actually a plugin available now that adds service worker support to your Cordova iOS apps, called [phonegap-plugin-service-worker](https://github.com/phonegap/phonegap-plugin-service-worker)
-> This plugin was originally built by the [Mobile Chrome Apps team](https://github.com/MobileChromeApps) and subsequently forked by the PhoneGap team to help developers have more options when building with PhoneGap.
+This plugin was originally built by the [Mobile Chrome Apps team](https://github.com/MobileChromeApps) and subsequently forked by the PhoneGap team with some minor updates.
+It's undergoing further change but there are some basic features available now, specifically the caching/fetching APIs.

 ## Exercise